-That’s why we’ve created cover that you can get a quick quote for, as well as information on how to maintain the property in the meantime.
+With Homeprotect, you can get a quick quote for probate house insurance cover, as well as information on how to maintain the property in the meantime.

 While probate is being granted, it is up to the executors to secure the building.
 Even homes in a good state of repair can quickly degrade.
 Vacant properties are also targeted by criminals, so keeping the property safe by installing burglar alarms or changing the locks can be another unforeseen expense.

 It’s often recommended, and part of the policy terms, that a house in probate is inspected regularly.
 Installing security equipment approved by your insurer might even be necessary depending on the policy terms and conditions.
 By taking steps to prevent break-ins, your insurance provider can give you a competitive quote for probate insurance.